MaikuB/flutter_local_notifications/flutter_local_notifications/README.md

 Developers should also be across Google's requirements on using full-screen intents.
 Please refer to their documentation [here](https://source.android.com/docs/core/permissions/fsi-limits) for more information.
 Should you app need request permissions, the `AndroidFlutterNotificationsPlugin` class exposes the `requestFullScreenIntentPermission()` method that can be used to do so.

-### Bypassing dnd
+### Bypassing Do Not Disturb (DnD)

-If your application needs the ability to send notifications that ignore the device's current Do-Not-Disturb settings, you must request these permissions from Android 6.0 onwards.
+If your application needs the ability to send notifications that ignore the device's DnD mode settings, you must request these permissions from Android 6.0 onwards.
 You can do this using `AndroidFlutterNotificationsPlugin` by calling the `requestNotificationPolicyAccess()` method which will redirect the user to a settings page where your application may be explicitly whitelisted to bypass DnD.

 For notifications to then actually ignore the DnD-status of a device, the channel must be created with `bypassDnd: true`, or the first notification on a channel that creates it must be sent with `channelBypassDnd: true`.